top of page

 News

-Updated April 5, 2024
+Updated Oct 4, 2024

-Apr 5, 2024— Hana, Yohtaro, Luisana and George present their research at the Virginia Tech Office for GIS and Remote Sensing Research 2024 Symposium.
+Apr 5, 2024—Hana, Yohtaro, Luisana and George present their research at the Virginia Tech Office for GIS and Remote Sensing Research 2024 Symposium.
 No bagels to be had.

 Mar 21, 2024—GRG grads Molly Stroud, Carter Boyd, Emily Ellis, Hana Thurman, and Luisana Rodriguez Sequeira give talks on their research projects at the 2024 VT Geosciences Graduate Student Research Symposium.
 Lab alum, John Morgan, also enters his large fish sculpture.
 Great representation by the GRG at GSRS, well done grads!

 Mar 11, 2024Emily Ellis publishes her first review paper!
-The paper is published in WIREs WATER and is entitled, Bridging the divide between inland water quantity and quality with satellite remote sensing: An interdisciplinary review.
+The paper is published in WIREs WATER and is titled, Bridging the divide between inland water quantity and quality with satellite remote sensing: An interdisciplinary review.
 This paper summarizes the current understanding, research trends, and potential steps forward for bridging chemical and physical hydrology.
 Congratulations, Emily!

 https://doi.org/10.1002/wat2.1725